ddml: Double/debiased machine learning in Stata: The choice of machine learner

 CLS frequently performs well in practice and facilitates the interpretation of stacking as a weighted average of base learners \citep{Hastie2009}.
 It is, however, not the only sensible choice of combining base learners.
 For example, stacking could instead select the single learner with the lowest quadratic loss, i.e., by imposing the constraint $w_{k,j}\in\{0,1\}$ and $\sum_{k,j}w_{k,j}=1$.
 We refer to this choice as ``single best'' and include it in our simulation experiments.
-We implement stacking for DDML using \texttt{pystacked} \citep{Ahrens2022}.
+We implement stacking for DDML using \pystacked \citep{Ahrens2022}.

+\paragraph{Pooled stacking.} A variant of stacking specific to DDML is \emph{pooled stacking}.
+Standard stacking fits the final learner $K$ separate times, once in each cross-fitting step, yielding $K$ separate sets of stacking weights $\hat{w}_{k,j}$ for the $J$ learners.
+With DDML pooled stacking, we can impose the additional constraint in \eqref{eq:stacking_dfn} that the weights are the same across all cross-fit folds, $\hat{w}_{k,j}=\hat{w}_{j}, \forall \: k$.
+By returning a single set of stacking weights, pooled stacking imposes an additional degree of regularization and facilitates interpretation but suffers from the same high computational cost as pairing DDML with (regular) stacking.

-\paragraph{Short-stacking.} Stacking relies on cross-validation.
+\paragraph{Short-stacking.} Stacking and pooled stacking rely on cross-validation.
 In the context of DDML we can also exploit the cross{\it -fitted} predicted values directly for stacking.
 That is, we can directly apply CLS to the cross-fitted predicted values for estimating $\ell_0(\bm{X})$ (and similarly $m_0(\bm{X})$):